 Find out other SendPulse API options for web push in our documentation.

-If your database is bigger than 100 recipients, you’ll be able to access the A/B testing option.
-It will allow you to divide your subscribers into two or three test groups and change the size of these groups.
+If your database is bigger larger than 100 recipients, you’ll be able to access the A/B testing option.
+This allows you to divide your subscribers into two or three test groups and change the size of these groups.

 You can test the following elements of your notifications: